Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Results

 Figure~\ref{fig:triple_race_cat_color} reveals two key patterns.
 First, \catfunc{Functionalism} dominates the justification landscape for darker-colored robots across all racial groups.
 Second, it reveals race-specific elevations in \catpsych{Psych/Affective} and \catpref{Preference/Evasion} reasoning for robots whose color approximates each group's own skin tone.
 Asian participants justified Medium-robot selections through \catpsych{Psych/Affective} reasoning at a distinctly elevated rate (46.4\%) compared to their rates for other colors and compared to other racial groups selecting Medium robots (Black: 31.9\%, Latino: 35.1\%, White: 37.0\%).
 Similarly, Latino/Hispanic participants showed elevated \catpref{Preference/Evasion} reasoning for Brown robots (22.5\%) and lower \catfunc{Functionalism} (48.6\%) compared to other groups selecting Brown.
 White participants disproportionately invoked both \catpsych{Psych/Affective} (24.6\%) and \catpref{Preference/Evasion} (23.3\%) reasoning for Light robots, with correspondingly lower \catfunc{Functionalism} (43.2\%).
 However, Black/African American participants did not exhibit an analogous affective or preferential elevation for Dark robots; instead, their Dark-robot justifications were overwhelmingly functional (75.2\%), mirroring the general \catfunc{Functionalism} trend rather than reflecting any identity-congruent affective pull.

-This asymmetry suggests that the psychological mechanisms linking participant identity to robot color selection operate differently across racial groups.
-These findings provide a nuanced perspective on the concept of racial mirroring in human-robot interaction---the phenomenon where users project trust or affective resonance onto agents that reflect their own racial identity~\cite{liao2020racial}.
-Our results indicate that the affective pull of a racially congruent robot in terms of color is not a universal experience; instead, the resonance of mirroring is mediated by the specific intersection of racial identity with the robot's appearance.
+This asymmetry suggests that the mechanisms linking participant identity to robot color selection operate differently across racial groups, offering a nuanced perspective on racial mirroring---the phenomenon where users project trust or affective resonance onto agents that reflect their own racial identity~\cite{liao2020racial}.
+The affective pull of a color-congruent robot is therefore not universal; instead, mirroring is mediated by the specific intersection of racial identity with the robot's appearance.